eunrcn/tp/docs/DeveloperGuide.md

 3. Execution
    - Upon parsing, the `AddCommand` is instantiated with the Person object.
    - The AddCommand#execute(Model model) is then called, passing the current application model.
+    - Input is broken down into individual components based on predefined prefixes.
+    - Check for missing or duplicates prefix.
+    - Once all components are successfully parsed, a new Person object representing the internship application is created using the parsed values.
 4. Command Result
     - The AddCommand constructs a new `CommandResult` with the following params :
         - feedbackToUser : `New internship application added: [newly added internship application details]`
 5. UI
     - The ViewPanel class displays the personToView with all its details and fields.

 The diagram below shows the class diagram for AddCommand.